AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

     * The game is a memory card matching game made of 12 game cards with beach themed images

 * **You Win!**
+    * I created a modal which pops up when all cards are matched in under 30 seconds, it pop's up with the message 'You Win' and a button to click to play again which will refresh the page.

 * **Out of Time!**
+    * If the 30 second timer runs to 0 before the player has successfully matched all of the cards, they will get a pop up with the message 'Out of Time', 'You ran out of time, Play Again?' this modal also has a button for the user to click to refresh the page and try again to win the game!

 # Technologies Used